Form 2290 Pre-filing is now open for 2026-2027 Tax Period. eFile Now

 Paper Filing IRS 1099-MISC E-File

-Allowed only if you file fewer than 10 information returns in total.
-E-filing is compulsory if you file 10 or more returns across all types.
+Allowed if you file fewer than 10 information returns in total or if you have an approved hardship waiver.
+E-filing is required if you file 10 or more returns across all types.

 No instant response; errors may go unnoticed until later.
 Instant “Accepted/Rejected” status from the IRS.